 Gain advanced skills in research-based practices for teaching at the elementary level.

-The M. Ed. in Elementary Education prepares educators to be instructional leaders in their schools.
-Through tailored coursework on child development, curriculum and instruction, assessment and planning, and the use of technology, students gain a data-based approach to help them teach elementary school in Massachusetts.
+Get the preparation you need to be an instructional leader in your school through tailored coursework on child development, curriculum and instruction, assessment and planning, and the use of technology.
+Gain a data-based approach to teaching elementary school in Massachusetts.
 Utilizing the Massachusetts Curriculum Frameworks built on the Common Core and Next Generation Standards, you will learn how to support children’s academic, social, and emotional needs through evidence-based practice.
 Our programs also feature extensive field experience to help bridge the gap between research and practice.
-Throughout your program, you will see a direct link as you study under the guidance of Van Loan’s experienced instructors.

 Program of Study